Spanish

 Also Spoken*United States, Belize

 Most SpeakersMexico – most native and total speakers.
-Estimated 114 million total.
+Estimated 114 million total speakers.

 ContinentsNorth America, South America, Europe, Africa